-This measure tracks passenger use of non-highway modes of transportation in Missouri.
+This measure tracks passenger use of modes other than highways in Missouri.

+Airline passenger counts are obtained from the Federal Aviation Administration.
+The state of Washington is the benchmark due to its comparable population.
 Ferry passenger data is compiled from the New Bourbon and Mississippi County ferryboats, services owned and operated by Missouri public port authorities.
 Amtrak supplies Missouri River Runner passenger counts.
 Urban and rural transit services provide transit passenger data, with Wisconsin as the benchmark.
-Airline passenger counts are obtained from the Federal Aviation Administration.
-The state of Maryland is the benchmark due to its comparable population.

-Ferryboat and rail data is updated quarterly while aviation and transit data is updated annually in October.
+Aviation and transit data is updated annually in October while ferryboat and rail data is updated quarterly.

-Use of non-highway modes of transportation - 5i
+Use and connectivity of non-highway modes of transportation - 5i